Managerial Structure and Performance-Induced Trading

 Abstract

-We propose a new channel through which teamwork improves mutual fund activity: by offsetting individual manager overconfidence, teams mitigate excessive performance-induced trading (PIT).
-The predictions of our theoretical model are confirmed in the data.
-Team-managed funds trade less after good performance than single-managed funds and this differential increases with team size.
-Moreover, changes from single-to team-management correspond to lower PIT.
-Our results cannot be explained by alternative explanations, including manager experience, fund governance, gender, and fund flows.
+We propose a new channel through which teamwork improves mutual fund activity: by offsetting individual manager overconfidence, teams mitigate excessive performance-induced trading.
+The predictions of our theoretical mechanism are confirmed in the data.
+Team-managed funds trade less after good performance than single-managed funds, and this differential increases with team size.
+Changes from single to team management correspond to reductions in performance-induced trading.
+We rule out alternative explanations including differences in manager skill, experience, fund governance, gender, and fund flows.
 Overconfident trading by single-managed funds results in lower next-period returns compared to team-managed funds.
-Our findings indicate that team-management reduces uninformed overconfident trading.
+Overall, team management reduces uninformed overconfident trading.

 JEL Classification: D22, D70, G02, G23